 Crane: Crane is the newest and most powerful HCC resource .
 If you are new to using HCC resources, Crane is the recommended cluster to use initially.
 Limitations: Crane has only 2 CPU/16 cores and 64GB RAM per node.
 CraneOPA has 2 CPU/36 cores with a maximum of 512GB RAM per node.
-If your job requires more than 36 cores per node or you need more than 512GB of memory, consider using Tusker instead.

 /homedirectories.
 You must use your